GlobalBoost/ord-globalboost/docs/src/guides/inscriptions.md

 Receiving Sats
 --------------

-Inscriptions are made on individual sats, using normal Bitcoin transactions that pay fees in sats, so your wallet will need some sats.
+Inscriptions are made on individual sats, using normal GlobalBoost transactions that pay fees in sats, so your wallet will need some sats.

 Get a new address from your `ord` wallet by running: